Culture of Egypt: Sport

 Football is the most popular sport in Egypt.
 Egyptian football clubs, especially Zamalek and Al Ahly are known throughout Africa.
 The Egyptian national football team won the African Cup of Nations a record 7 times (in 1957, 1959, 1986, 1998, 2006 (on home soil), 2008 and 2010).
-Egypt was the first African country to join FIFA, but it has only made it to the FIFA World Cup three times, in 1934, 1990 and 2018.
+Egypt was the first African country to join FIFA, but it has only made it to the FIFA World Cup four times times, in 1934, 1990, 2018 and 2026.
 Egypt also won the World Military Cup five times and finished as runners-up twice.

 Other popular sports in Egypt are basketball, handball, squash, and tennis.

 The Egyptian national basketball team holds the record for best performance at the Basketball World Cup and at the Summer Olympics in Middle East and Africa.
 Egypt hosted the 2017 FIBA Under-19 Basketball World Cup and is the only African country to host an official basketball world cup at junior or senior level.
 Further, the country hosted the official African Basketball Championship on six occasions.
 Egypt also hosted multiple continental youth championships including the 2020 FIBA Africa Under-18 Championship and the 2020 FIBA Africa Under-18 Championship for Women.
 The Pharaohs, as they are commonly known, won 16 medals at the African Championship.

 Since the early 1990s, the Egyptian national handball team has won regional and continental tournaments as well as reaching fourth place internationally in 2001.
 The Junior national handball team won the world title in 1993 and it hosted the tournament in 2010.

 Local sports clubs receive financial support from the local governments, and many sporting clubs are financially and administratively supported by the government.